cambridge-ceu/csd3/applications/quarto.md

 Web page <https://quarto.org/>

+An open-source scientific and technical publishing system; the Linux version is able to run a TypeScript, R, Python, or Lua script.

 ## Installation

 It requires CentOS 8 (icelake, or login-q-*); otherwise it fails with message: `GLIBC_2.18` not found.